josdejong/mathjs/misc/how_to_publish.md

 ## Update the website

 The website is located in the gh-pages branch of the project.

+Wait until the new version is available on cdnjs.org.

 Copy the files `./dist/math.js` and `./dist/math.min.js` from the master branch to the folder `js/lib` of the gh-pages branch of the math.js project.